Alaska governor seeks disaster declaration after earthquake

 JUNEAU, Alaska (AP) — Gov. Mike Dunleavy (DUN’-lay-vee) says he’s requesting a major disaster declaration following the Nov.
 30 earthquake that rocked Anchorage and other parts of south-central Alaska.

 Dunleavy said Thursday that the declaration, if approved, would free up money to help the state recover more quickly.
-Dunleavey said damage totals are nearing $100 million.
+Dunleavy says damage estimates are nearing $100 million.

 He says he was awaiting word on whether the ongoing partial federal government shutdown would affect the state’s request.